simonrdavies/NapierOne/README.md

 While it was not possible to discover a definitive ranked list of files types currently in use, it was decided to adopt a consensus approach.
 This involved querying various sources of possible usage information and gathering approximate lists of up to their Top 40 file types.
 These lists were then compared and aggregated with the lists gathered from other sources, resulting in what the authors believe to be a fair representation of what are currently popular file types are in use today.
 The list produced is not proposed as definitive but rather a best guess consensus.
 A list of the sources for file type usage information is discussed below.
 The alphabetical identification used for each data source is then repeated in the data set description shown in Figure 3.

-***A - VirusTotal*** Statistics taken from file submissions to this website~\cite{VirusTotal2019} during that past 12 months were recorded.
+***A - VirusTotal*** Statistics taken from file submissions to this websit (https://www.virustotaL.com) during that past 12 months were recorded.

 ***B - W3Techs*** The website (http://w3techs.com/technologies/overview/) provides information about the usage of various types of technologies on the web.
 Statistics relating to the most popular images types were gathered from here.

 ***C - Search Engine Statistics*** Searches were performed for more than 100 different candidate file types.
 Search trends and statistics were also analysed and recorded in an attempt to identify the popularity of the file type.
-Although Google only index certain file types (https:// support.google.com/webmasters/answer/35287?hl=en), their justification for doing so could also be considered a reason to include these files types in the data set.
+Although Google only index certain file types (https://support.google.com/webmasters/answer/35287?hl=en), their justification for doing so could also be considered a reason to include these files types in the data set.

 ***D - File Preservation*** There exists research into the investigation of digital data preservation.
 One aspect of this research is to identify popular file formats.
 The findings from this research were also taken into account, as this research identifies certain files as being important and have the potential for remaining in active use for the foreseeable future.